BigBang1112/randomizer-tmf/README.md

 - Poutrel
 - Arkes

-And to everyone still believing in me!
+And to everyone that still believe in me!